VenaStrom/Bed-Wed-Behead/tools/scrape.md

 # Also saves all scraped HTML files into tools/cache for quicker re-runs
 ```

 ### Pruning
-Mainly to remove dupes but can be expanded later if needed.
+Mainly to remove dupes but also the redundant `/wiki/` prefix but can be expanded later if needed.
 ```bash
 node tools/prune-character-links.ts
 # Reads tools/out/character-links.json and saves pruned version to tools/out/character-links.pruned.json